 Svalbard Ski and Sail – Trip Details

-This trip is designed for a small private group of maximum 4 clients in each, who will have one IFMGA/UIAGM qualified mountains guide each.
+This trip is designed for two small private groups of maximum 4 clients in each, who will have one IFMGA/UIAGM qualified mountains guide each.
 With us on the sail boat we also have one skipper and one deckhand.

 The trips start and finishes in Longyearbyen.
 There are regular flights to Longyearbyen from Oslo and also via Tromso (with SAS and Norwegian).
 Svalbard is relatively easy to reach by plane.